kiwijunglist/home-assistant.github.io/source/_components/google_assistant.markdown

 Since release 0.80, the `Authorization Code` type of `OAuth` account linking is supported.
 To migrate your configuration, you need:

+1. Change your fulfillment url setting in [Actions on Google console](https://console.actions.google.com/), look for the `Build: Actions` in the sidebar bar on the left.
+Change the fulfillment url to `https://[YOUR HOME ASSISTANT URL:PORT]/api/google_assistant`(replace with your actual URL).
-1. Change your `Account linking` setting in [Actions on Google console](https://console.actions.google.com/), look for the `Advanced Options` in the bottom left of the sidebar.
+2. Change your `Account linking` setting in [Actions on Google console](https://console.actions.google.com/), look for the `Advanced Options` in the bottom left of the sidebar.
     - Change `Linking type` to `OAuth` and `Authorization Code`.
     - In the `Client information` section:
         - Change `Client ID` to `https://oauth-redirect.googleusercontent.com/`, the trailing slash is important.